cczona/code-of-conduct/organizer-response.md

 Adapted from [GeekFeminism wiki: Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)

+## TO DO

-TO DO: generalize 911 instructions for non-US events TO DO: Is this redundant to "Staff Procedure..."?
+* generalize 911 instructions for non-US events
+* replace "something something"